 2. Long term for SR2012: Add also PRPP/EXER price in securities movement sequence E1.

 3. Since EXER and PRPP are never used together in events, we might think about keeping only one of the two.

+Remark: About DRIP MAND, note that this CAMV option for DRIP is not currently listed in the EIG+; therefore the EIG+ should be amended to explicitly allow it.

 NETT: For SR2011, it was decided for some reasons (likely based on DE request ?) to keep the GRSS rate in E whilst also copying it to E2.
 However, the NETT rate was fully moved to E2.

-For DRIP CHOS events again, we might want to provide both GRSS and NETT rates together whilst they might not be any cash movements and therefore the sequence E2 should be opened only to provide this rate.
+For DRIP MAND events again, we might want to provide both GRSS and NETT rates together whilst they might not be any cash movements and therefore the sequence E2 should be opened only to provide this rate.

 Proposal: